 Bachelor of Science in Exercise Science

-Before applying for financial aid, students and parents should assess all the costs associated with attending International Sports Sciences Association.
+Before applying for financial aid, students and parents should assess all the costs associated with attending Lionel University.
 The Financial Aid office establishes standard budgets, which reflect standard costs for students during a typical quarter of enrollment.
 Actual expenses vary among students depending upon lifestyles, priorities, and obligations.
-To assist applicants in determining their need to meet all costs of education, direct and indirect, the following schedule of tuition and fee costs has been provided with estimates of living expenses.

 Refunds, if applicable and requested, will be made within 30 days of request via the original payment method.